Frequently asked questions

 What other jobs can I help with?

 We have other jobs that are an integral part of the operation of the preschool.
 Tasks change yearly depending on the needs of the school.
-It may mean you bring home the schools laundry on an alternating basis, make play dough, help run a fundraiser, buy supplies etc.
+It may mean you bring home the school's laundry on an alternating basis, provide play dough, help run a fundraiser, buy supplies among others.

 Can I be involved on an executive level?